AreaLayer/FireBolt/README.md

 ## Firebolt's solution

 Firebolt offers a Bitcoin wallet that supports both on-chain and lightning transactions.
 The application runs a custom, non-routing Lightning node created with the Lightning Development Kit on the user's mobile phone.
-By default, you connect to Area Layer's Electrum-Bitcoin Core server, but you can also connect to your own server.
-We onboard users to Lightning through our lightning service provider (LSP) Timelight.

 Users can back up their Bitcoin and Lightning keys with a standard BIP-39 seed and optional password.
 Lightning channels data is only saved in our sever if you use our Lightning Node, if not we'll not save your lightning channel data